dingocoin/dingobrowserwalletprovider/README.md

    (Exit sqlite3 prompt using CTRL+D)
    ```

-7. Run Dingocoin daemon and wait for it to sync
+7. (Read step 2 first) Run Dingocoin daemon and wait for it to sync

    ```
    cd /root/dingocoin